-The technical support car will be available at some of the official checkpoints.
-The technical support car offers gear for maintenance work and adjustments.
-Parts cost standard retail prices and will be charged the rider after the race.
+The technical support car will stay ahead of the field as possible.
+The tech support car will only be available at the official checkpoints and at special technical points.
+The tech support car offers gear for maintenance work and adjustments.
+Parts cost standard retail prices and will be charged by the team after the race.

-The technical support car will carry some of the most common spare parts such as chains, tires, tubes, knobs, bolts and wires.
-There will be tools available at all checkpoints for simple repairs.
+The tech support car will carry the spare parts the teams have turned in before the race and some of the most common spare parts such as chains, tires, tubes, knobs, bolts and wires.
+There will be some tools available at all checkpoints for simple repairs.
+If a team needs gear turned into the tech support car prior to the race, they must call the tech car and report what they need, and at which checkpoint they may get their gear.
+All gears turned into technical support must be labeled with name and team number.